Scalified/gradle-it-plugin/README.md

     resourcesDir = "src/it/resources"
     useJUnitPlatform()
     maxParallelForks = 4

-}
-tasks.it.finalizedBy(tasks.cleanDb) // assuming there is some cleanDb task
+    finalizedBy(tasks.cleanDb) // assuming there is some cleanDb task }
 ```

 ## License